 I’m a desperate bibliophile and everybody knows books make always a perfect present for me: I can’t have enough and I read them all.
 What’s not to love, in receiving a book?
 The shining beauty of a fresh cover, the comforting smell of paper and the promise of hours and hours spent far from everyday’s worries and stress.
 All topped with the fact that, nevermind what you choose, a book always teaches you something, even when they’re bad: if anything, they show you how not to write…

-Last Christmas, Lifeinitaly suggested its readers interesting made in Italy Christmas ideas, this year we’d like to focus on the written word a bit more and give you some ideas about beautiful books to offer to friends and family this festive season.
+For Christmas, Lifeinitaly has already suggested its readers interesting made in Italy Christmas ideas, now we’d like to focus on the written word a bit more and give you some ideas about beautiful books to offer to friends and family this festive season.
 Most of them are, of course, translated into English, but a couple are in Italian, for those among you who know the language or are learning it and may like a bit of a reading challenge.

 Give an Italian book this Christmas, maybe with the promise of a good caffé and slice of panettone in a few weeks time, to discuss it once it’s read: it may well be the best Christmas present you’ve even made!